AppliedCloudTechnologies/CMS-ACME-Phase3/README.md

 # ACME - Pateient Impact API

 ## Prerequisites
-- In your EC2 instance, ensure it has access to the internet and a Public IPv4 address
 - Ensure you have an AWS instance and are working within the us-east-1 region.
+- Create a new policy in IAM
+- add json policy from `/path` as the whatever
+- In your EC2 instance, ensure it has access to the internet and a Public IPv4 address and attache role created to instance.

 ## Installation
 - Ensure yum packages are up to date